Cataracts in Dogs: Causes, Signs, and Treatment

 Custom Icon

-Our dogs use their eyes for everything they do, which includes playing, eating, and chasing.
-Without these, they can have a hard time interacting with their surroundings and adjusting to their lifestyle.
+Our dogs rely on their eyes for everything they do, including playing, eating, and chasing.
+Without these, they may struggle to interact with their surroundings and adapt to their lifestyle.

 A veterinarian with a black shirt is leaning on the table beside a brown dog with curly fur.

-Either way, they can block light from passing through the retina, resulting in vision problems that could lead to complete blindness if left untreated.
+One potential eye problem our best friends can face is cataracts.
+Essentially, it's a condition that blocks light from reaching the retina, resulting in vision problems that can lead to complete blindness if left untreated.

 What’s the Difference Between Cataracts and Nuclear Sclerosis?